ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/filtering.markdown

 loaded document**, as we do in the following example.

 {CODE-BLOCK: JSON}
-from Companies as c where c.Address.Country = "USA" select timeseries(
+from Companies as Company where Company.Address.Country = "USA" select timeseries(
     from StockPrice
-       load Tag as emp
+       load Tag as Broker
-       where emp.Title == "Sales Representative"
+       where Broker.Title == "Sales Representative"
     )
 {CODE-BLOCK/}

-* `load Tag as emp`
+* `load Tag as Broker`
-   We know in advance that the tag of each StockPrice entry contains the ID of an Employee document.
-   Here, we use `load tag` to load the employee profile referred to by each tag.
+   Load the document each entry's tag refers to.
+   Here, we load profiles of potential stock brokers.
-* `where emp.Title == "Sales Representative"`
+* `where Broker.Title == "Sales Representative"`
-   Here, we filter time-series entries by the **Title** property of the employee documents the entries refer to.
-   If the sales representatives the entries refer to are stock brokers for example, we can now [group](), for example, the successful ones whose services we'd like to hire.
+   Filter time-series entries so we remain with those referring to sales representatives.

 {PANEL/}